-The Company releases quarterly reports and other market announcements that are not audited or reviewed by an external auditor from time to time.
+The Company releases quarterly reports and other market announcements from time to time that are not audited or reviewed by an external auditor.
 The reports are prepared by the Company Secretary and the Exploration Manager both of which have rich knowledge and experience in finance or exploration.
 The periodical reports are verified with external information such as bank statements or data from external consultants.
-The Managing Director will have a final review on the periodic corporate reports.
+The Managing Director will have a final review on periodic corporate reports.